Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/setup.md

 !!! info

-    These commands can be executed by Admins and Bot Manager only.
+    These commands can be executed by Admins and Bot Managers only.

-: The `bb [setup | set]` command allows you to setup, edit, and remove bot settings.
+: The `bb [setup | set]` command allows you to set up, edit, and remove bot settings.

 ## Prefix Setup Command